So here is yet another out of the blue question:

 You don’t simply find yourself and expect love to find you.
 You have to love yourself before another person can truly love you.
 You have to know what makes you happy before someone else can make you truly happy.

 And when you’ve accepted who you truly are, the good and the bad, nothing will ever make you feel it’s not good enough or you’re not good enough.

 When you start to love yourself, I can promise you that the rest will follow.
 The person will come like a storm without warning and you will just know it.
 Love will be easy.
 It will all come out natural.
 Those walls that you built over the years will break down.

 It’s all true, you’ll never know how much travel can change you until you see your very core strengthened.
 Meeting new people is inevitable and that will quickly teach you never to settle for less and learn to discern about who sticks around and stays.

-We all deserve the privilege of knowing who we truly are, and I can promise you that the rest will follow.
+We all deserve the privilege of knowing who we truly are, and I can promise you that everything will start falling into place.